 - Poor Physical Security (OWASP I10)

-As with any testing, well-written test cases will help manufacturers ensure the security of the device.
+As with any testing, well-written test cases will help manufacturers ensure the security of embedded wireless devices.
 Better to run through possible scenarios in the lab that to have major issues with customers later.
 In November 2016, Dan Goodin of Ars Technica reported that a “New, more-powerful IoT botnet infects 3,500 devices in 5 days”.
 Goodin writes that “Linux/IRCTelnet is likely only the beginning of what could be a long line of next-generation malware that steadily improves its capabilities.”
 And he laments the defenselessness of IoT devices that proliferate across the web.
 It’s a sentiment that’s shared by many.

 What about your experiences with IoT security and embedded wireless devices?
 Any stories to tell?
 What are your recommendations for making things safer?
 Feel free to post your comments here.

 IoT Data, Broadband, Leasing - June 9, 2019

 - Zero Rating